Occupational therapy can help you adapt to physical or cognitive challenges with daily life such as:

 - Wheelchair seating and positioning

 - Work conditioning program to help you return to work after an illness or injury

 We also offer specialized clinics

-- ALS Clinic: Occupational therapists work with a team of speech therapists, physical therapists, neurologists, pulmonologists, nutritionists, nurses, sleep medicine specialists, and social workers in this nationally recognized center of excellence to help treat you or your family member impacted by ALS (amyotrophic lateral sclerosis), commonly known as Lou Gehrig's disease.
+- ALS Center: Occupational therapists work with a team of speech therapists, physical therapists, neurologists, pulmonologists, nutritionists, nurses, sleep medicine specialists, and social workers in this nationally recognized center of excellence to help treat you or your family member impacted by ALS (amyotrophic lateral sclerosis), commonly known as Lou Gehrig's disease.

 - Treatments and Services